Filbert-63/ResumeWebsite/README.md

 sudo apt install nginx-full
 ```

-after this program has been installed, there should be some new files added onto our system. these files contian the files for our website, and are located at the file location:
+after this program has been installed, lets run this command to create some files and create the homepage of the website
 ```
-/var/www/html
+sudo nano /var/www/html/index.html
 ```
 in the /html file, the file "index.html" should be located. this file will contian the home page of our website and should display when the website has been opend.
 to open the website and verify that the installation of nginx has been done successfully, enter the IP address of your system into a web browser that is not within the virtual machine. if done correctley the contents of "index.html" should display.